logo

 Job Description

 With a degree in school psychology, most graduates will work in the K-12 public school system although a few may work in clinical or hospital settings or universities, treating school-age children and addressing school-related problems.
-School psychologists need to understand the dynamics of classroom environments and effective instructional practices, as they work with educators to evaluate and improve school performance.
-They also help to diagnose and work to treat developmental, social, and learning issues in students and may help implement individualized education plans (IEPs) for students who require special education services.
+School psychologists must understand the dynamics of classroom environments and effective instructional practices, as they work with educators to evaluate and improve school performance.
+They also help to diagnose and work to treat developmental, social, and learning differences in students and may help implement individualized education plans (IEPs) for students who require special education services.
 School psychologists also consult with students, parents, teachers, and administrators concerning children’s academic or behavioral problems.
 According to NASP, school psychologists work to:

 • Improve academic achievement within schools